okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/session-cookie/main/index.md

 title: Work with Okta session cookies
 ---

 > **Note:** This document is written for Okta Classic Engine.
-If you're using Okta Identity Engine, see [Understand how sessions work after the upgrade](/docs/guides/oie-upgrade-sessions-api/) and the [Sessions APIs](/docs/guides/ie-limitations/main/#sessions-apis) section of the Identity Engine limitations page.
+If you're using Okta Identity Engine, see [Understand how sessions work after the upgrade](/docs/guides/oie-upgrade-sessions-api/) and this [Sessions APIs](/docs/guides/ie-limitations/main/#sessions-apis) section.
 See [Identify your Okta solution](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-version) to determine your Okta version.

-This guide provides examples for programmatically retrieving and setting a session cookie for different deployment scenarios to provide SSO capabilities for custom web apps built on Okta.
+This guide provides examples for retrieving and setting a session cookie for different deployment scenarios.
+With these scenarios, you can provide SSO capabilities for custom web apps built on Okta.

 ---

 #### Learning outcomes

-Retrieve a session cookie and initiate SSO.
+Retrieve a session cookie and initiate SSO

 #### What you need